NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/recentchanges.md

 # Recent Changes

+### July 15, 2015

+-   Upgraded to latest version of VTK
+-   Fixed bug in loading of SUM pointing files in the custom "Image" tab

 ### July 13, 2015

 -   Modified image pointing information is now being saved with an "INFO.adjusted" suffix